Diversity-Augmented Negative Sampling for Implicit Collaborative Filtering: Related Work and Preliminaries

-Determinantal Point Processes (DPP) have emerged as a principled probabilistic framework for modelling diversity in subset selection~\cite{kulesza2012determinantal}.
-A DPP defines a distribution over subsets of items, favouring sets whose elements are dissimilar to each other under a similarity kernel. $k$-DPP is a generalisation of DPP for sampling subsets of fixed size $k$ (rather than a variable size).
-Although exact $k$-DPP sampling involves eigen-decomposition and is computationally expensive, scalable approximations using low-rank projections or greedy maximum a posteriori (MAP) inference have been proposed to enable fast and practical use~\cite{gartrell2017low}.
+Determinantal Point Processes (DPPs) have emerged as a principled probabilistic framework for modelling diversity in subset selection~\cite{kulesza2012determinantal}.
+A DPP defines a distribution over subsets of items, favouring sets whose elements are dissimilar to each other under a similarity kernel. $k$-DPP is a generalisation of DPP for sampling subsets of fixed (rather than variable) size $k$~\cite{kulesza2011k}.
+Although exact $k$-DPP sampling involves eigen-decomposition and is computationally expensive, scalable approximations that use low-rank projections or greedy maximum a posteriori (MAP) inference have been proposed to make this technique fast and practical~\cite{gartrell2017low}.
 Please refer to Appendix~\ref{app:dpp-background} for further details on ($k$-)DPPs.

-Within recommendation tasks, DPPs have been primarily used as post-processing tools to re-rank recommendation results and promote diversity in the final output~\cite{borodin2017max,sha2016framework}.
-For example, \citet{liu2020diversified} used DPP sampling to improve the diversity of the recommendation results in an online recommendation setting.
-Similarly, \citet{wu2019pd} proposed a personalised DPP matrix for generating diverse recommendation results.
-These methods improve novelty and serendipity of the final recommendation results received by users, but they ignore the diversity of negative training data used at inference time.
-In contrast, the potential of DPPs to enhance diversity of data for training, particularly in negative sampling, remains under-explored.
+In recommenders, DPPs are primarily used as post-processing tools to re-rank recommendation results and promote diversity in the final output~\cite{borodin2017max,sha2016framework}.
+For example, \citet{liu2020diversified} use DPP sampling to improve recommendation diversity in an online setting; similarly, \citet{wu2019pd} propose a personalised DPP matrix for generating diverse results.
+These methods improve novelty and serendipity of the final recommendation received by the users, but they ignore the lack of diversity in negative data used for model training.
+DPPs, nonetheless, have also the potential to alleviate the latter, especially in negative sampling -- a topic that remains under-explored.

-By leveraging $k$-DPPs to construct training negatives that are diverse we aim to reduce overfitting to a small set of items and enable more precise decision boundary construction across the item space.
+By leveraging $k$-DPPs to construct training negatives that are diverse, we aim to reduce model overfitting to a small set of instances and facilitate more precise decision boundary construction across the item space.
 To the best of our knowledge, our work is the first to introduce diversity-aware negative sampling via DPPs in the recommender training process.